biscuit-js/biscuit-store/README.md

 ### Inspiration
 The idea of developing this library was inspired by the [Redux](https://redux.js.org/) project.
 During the introduction to the biscuit-store, you will see several patterns that are similar to the concepts of [Redux](https://redux.js.org/).
 Nevertheless, biscuit is a separate library that uses completely different architectural principles.

+### Feedback
+If you have any questions, suggestions, comments, suggestions for cooperation, or if you like the library and want to become a sponsor, please contact the developer by email: **biscuitstorejs@gmail.com.**

 ### License
 [MIT](./LICENSE.md)